As interior home design heads towards a more open plan, spacious living environment, it’s no surprise to see a rise in traditional patio doors.

 While often thought of as being very traditional, French doors to the garden can actually make a great addition to contemporary homes.

-A set of French doors leading to the garden make a great match for smaller properties, too.
-They’re simply constructed, consisting of just two doors attached to opposite sides of the frame, which lock together where they meet in the centre.
+A set of stunning French patio doors leading to the garden make a great match for smaller properties, too.
+They’re simply constructed, consisting of just two doors attached to opposite sides of the frame.
+Locking together where they meet in the centre, these patio doors are also fantastic for increasing your home’s security.
 This means fewer moving parts, which in turn means more glazing.

-It’s also worth bearing in wind speed in mind – the last thing you want is for your glass doors to be repeatedly slammed on a blustery day.
+It’s also worth bearing in mind how open to the weather your property is.
+In windier locations, french doors may not be ideal.
+They can get blown about in stronger winds and cause detrimental damage to the structure of the door.
+The last thing you want is for your glass doors to be repeatedly slammed on a blustery day.

 You might tether your doors to the external wall using a small hook-and-chain, or you might prop them open using a rock or plant pot.